Version dated 25.05.2023

 • Town or parish councils delivering activity within their community

-• Education establishments that provide access for their whole community for the benefit of people residing in England
+• Education establishments that provide access for their whole community

 The following are not eligible for funding: